kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
 Dividing each column by its norm can make the orthogonal matrices orthonormal.

 This is an incredibly useful statement for computation - computers love orthonormal and diagonal matrices!
+When visualising this decomposition, the orthogonal change of basis matrix has its orthonormal basis vectors as eigenvectors, meaning the eigenvectors become aligned with the basis.
+Space is then scaled accordingly by the diagonal eigenvalue matrix $Lambda$ and rotated / reflected back to the original basis.

 This is be generalised with unitary matrices (entries can be complex) as the so called *Spectral Theorem*:
 $